 The result of the comet assay-based study presented here has indicated the positive mutagenic effect of gamma radiation on bivalves.
 Further, a dose-related increase and a time-dependent decrease of genotoxicity of gamma radiation were also observed in the haemocytes of both bivalve species.
 These responses indicate that haemocytes can be used as sensitive indicators (biomarkers) of a genotoxicant within an environmentally realistic range.
 Overall, the assay provides a convenient, highly sensitive and non-invasive monitoring tool of environmental exposure to genotoxicants.
 Further, the alkaline comet assay appears to be a promising technique to assess the genotoxic potential of gamma radiation in estuarine bivalves.
-This study also showed that P. malabarica and M. casta show similar sensitivity to gamma radiation.
+This study also showed that Paphia malabarica and Meretrix Casta has shown a similar level of sensitivity to gamma radiation.

-Conflict of interest
+Conflict of interest statement:

-None.
+None

-Acknowledgments
+Acknowledgments:

 This work was a part of the BRNS DAE, funded research project.
-The authors express their gratitude to BRNS, Department of Atomic Energy, Government of India, for the Research Grant (SN.
-NO 2009/36/05-BRNS/264).
+The authors express their gratitude to BRNS, Department of Atomic Energy, Government of India, for the Research Grant (SN.NO 2009/36/05-BRNS/264).